Updated: April 29th, 2021.

 5. Is the College open?

-The College has been staggering the re-opening of campuses to students since March 9th, 2021 with priority being given to students who must complete practical elements in order to complete their course.
+Following the gradual easing of national lockdown, the College has been staggering the re-opening of campuses to students since March 9th, 2021 with priority being given to students who must complete practical elements in order to complete their course.

 Although all of our campuses are now open, students should only turn up on campus if they have received an email inviting them to do so.
 The email has guidance on how to book a Covid-19 lateral flow test and details on the college sites where testing is available.